Greg James: Television

 In 2014, James appeared as a contestant in the CBeebies gameshow Swashbuckle with his niece Pia.

 In September 2014, James hosted the closing ceremony of The Invictus Games with Clare Balding live on BBC Two.
 In 2015, he presented the BBC Three reality game show I Survived a Zombie Apocalypse.

 In May 2015, he played a police officer in the BBC Three comedy murder mystery series Murder in Successville.
 Also in 2015, James co-wrote and starred in the Comedy Feeds episode Dead Air.

 In March 2016, he hosted a segment of the Sport Relief telethon with Alesha Dixon.
 James has guest presented several episodes of The One Show.

 In November 2016, James co-presented the BBC's Children in Need appeal for the first time.
 He also presented the Children in Need Rocks for Terry concert at the Royal Albert Hall with Fearne Cotton.

 Between 2016 and 2017, Greg presented BT Sport's cricket coverage of the South Africa tour to Australia.

 In 2017 and 2018, he co-presented the primetime BBC One music show Sounds Like Friday Night with A.Dot.
 The show wasn't renewed for a third series.

 In 2022, James became an executive producer for the Sky documentary series The Man Who Bought Cricket, focusing on billionaire and fraudster Allen Stanford.
 It was based on a BBC Sounds podcast presented by James on the same subject, in a series called Sport's Strangest Crimes.

 In March 2023, Channel 4 announced that James would be the host of its new reality show Rise and Fall.

+On 16 June 2023, he appeared as himself in Episode 1 of the BBC One comedy Queen of Oz.
+James is seen and heard on his radio programme questioning the outrageous antics of spoiled spare to the British crown, Princess Georgiana, played by Catherine Tate.